srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     </copy>
     ```

-3. To check if the policy is loaded successfully:
+2. To check if the policy is loaded successfully:

     ```
     <copy>
     /usr/sbin/semodule -l | grep inittfa-policy
     </copy>
     ```

-**Note:** After installing AHF if you switch the mode to Permissive or Enforcing, then SELinux starts blocking the AHF processes.
-Reboot the system for the switch in mode to take effect.

 ## Learn More